thymikee/jest-preset-angular/website/docs/getting-started/options.md

 ### Brief explanation of config

-- We're using some `"globals"` to pass information about configuration to use for code compilation with `ts-jest`.
+- We're using `"transform"` to pass information about configuration to use for code compilation with `ts-jest`.
 - `"moduleFileExtensions"` – our modules are TypeScript (`ts`), HTML (`html`), JavaScript (`js`), JSON (`json`) and ESM JavaScript (`mjs`) files.
 - `"moduleNameMapper"` – if you're using absolute imports here's how to tell Jest where to look for them; uses `RegExp`.
 - `"resolver"` - instruct Jest how to resolve entry file based on `package.json` definitions.